Find Trade Skills Schools

 • Edit graphics and photos, using pixel or bitmap editing, airbrushing, masking, or image retouching.

-Desktop Publishers state the following job skills are important in their day-to-day work.
+When polled, Desktop Publishers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.